AugustHuangMX/quartz/content/The Market for Lemons.md

 $$
 P_{avg}=(P_{lemon}+P_{peach})/2
 $$
-Where peach refers to *good cars*, lemon refers to *bad cars* $P$ here means the cost （成本）not the price
+Where peach refers to *good cars*, lemon refers to *bad cars* $P$ here means the cost（成本）not the price

 However, the seller knows their car is lemon or peach, so that only if